Subscribe to our

-Established theatre came to Annapolis Royal in 1892 when eight local entrepreneurs joined forces to construct and operate the Academy of Music on St. James Street.
-Through varying degrees of success and failure, the Academy provided a venue for touring theatrical companies, lantern shows, local entertainment and musical presentations of all kinds.
-Eventually, seven of the initial investors sold out their holdings until King became the sole owner.
+In 1892 eight local entrepreneurs, including Arthur M King, constructed the Academy of Music on St. James Street.
+It provided a venue for touring theatrical companies, lantern shows, and local entertainment.
+Eventually seven of the initial investors sold out their holdings until King became the sole owner.
 With the advent of motion pictures, the Academy became the Bijou Dream Theatre while continuing also to be a venue for live entertainment.